Breastfeeding and expressing milk is protected under state and federal law.

 The federal Break Time for Nursing Mothers law requires employers covered by the Fair Labor Standards Act (FLSA) to provide basic accommodations for breastfeeding mothers at work.
-These accommodations include time for women to express milk and a private space that is not a bathroom each time they need to pump.
+These accommodations include time for women to express milk and a space that is:

-Learn more at the Office of Women's Health:
+Learn more from the Office of Women's Health:

 Nursing moms often have many questions about how to continue breastfeeding when they return to work.
 Read frequently asked questions about breastfeeding at work, including how to talk to your supervisor about your needs and where to find resources and support.

 Ohio Workplace Plus- Employee Guide PDF Mothers everywhere have found that they can continue to give their babies important health benefits even after they return to work.
 This booklet will help you take those first steps back to your working life.